jnahorny/scoring_engine/README.md

 # Introduction

-Scoringengine is the combination of a Ruby on Rails web front-end and backend service checks.
-Cyberengine is designed to check and score common network services used in "blueteam-redteam-whiteteam" competitions and provide a web interface for teams about their servers and services.
+ScoringEngine is the combination of a Ruby on Rails web front-end and backend service checks.
+ScoringEngine is designed to check and score common network services used in "blueteam-redteam-whiteteam" competitions and provide a web interface for teams about their servers and services.

 ## Setup Overview